A Canadian doctor who died while caring for Ireland's Great Hunger victims was honored by the city of Toronto in 2021 with the opening of a new park.

 Grasett was on the frontlines of the response to a very serious health crisis in Toronto in 1847 when almost 40,000 Irish emigrants landed in the city throughout the year.
 Toronto had a population of just 20,000 at the beginning of 1847, according to the Irish Times.

-Typhus, a disease which had no known cure in 1847, spread rapidly in the cramped and unhygienic conditions of the famine ships, meaning that the Irish fleeing the Great Hunger back home now faced an almost equally serious health emergency.
+Typhus, a disease that had no known cure in 1847, spread rapidly in the cramped and unhygienic conditions of the famine ships, meaning that the Irish fleeing the Great Hunger back home now faced an almost equally serious health emergency.

-A total of 1,186 men, women and children had died of the disease in Toronto by the end of 1847.
+A total of 1,186 men, women, and children had died of the disease in Toronto by the end of 1847.

 Typhus was so widespread on Irish famine ships that US ports were closed to the Irish throughout 1847, leading almost 100,000 migrants to Canada.

 The first Irish emigrants landed in Toronto on June 8, 1847, just ten short days before Grasett assumed the role of chief attending surgeon.